 Sexual assault is a traumatic, heinous act that can happen to anyone.
 Recovery, both physical and psychological, can take years.
 Unfortunately, sexual assault is prevalent in Washington, DC and across the United States.
 In fact, the Rape, Abuse, and Incest National Network claims that an American is sexually assaulted every 68 seconds.
 If you or your loved one were a victim of sexual assault in Washington, DC, the most important to remember is that the assault was not your fault.
 Though nothing can change what happened to you, there is hope and there are ways to seek justice.

-The Regan Zambri Long PLLC sexual assault victim lawyers are have an extensive history of protecting their clients’ rights.
+The Regan Zambri Long PLLC sexual assault victim lawyers have an extensive history of protecting their clients’ rights.
 You will work with seasoned attorneys who will show you the utmost compassion while fighting fiercely to make sure the criminal who assaulted you is held accountable for their actions.
-The Regan Zambri Long PLLC attorneys will protect your privacy and work to get you the care you need following the assault.
+The Regan Zambri Long PLLC personal injury attorneys will protect your privacy and work to get you the care you need following the assault.

 Below are a sample of some of the personal injury verdicts and settlements we have achieved on behalf of our clients.